Welcome, Benvenuti! Here you can find all my works and projects as a translator, game designer and social media manager.

 December 2019 and March 2022.

-I organized and run the first game jam after a semester of teaching Games and Games narrative to the students of the BA in Korean Studies.
-At the jam, they developed text-based adventures using Twine and Ink, and drawing from the story worlds of "The Journey to the West".
+I organized and ran the first game jam after a semester of teaching Game Design and Games Narrative to the students of the BA in Korean Studies.
+At the jam, they developed text-based adventures using Twine and Ink and drawing from the story worlds of "The Journey to the West".

-The second Korean Game Jam was planned for the annual conference "Nordic Korean Studies Days" 2022.
-On Monday, I run a workshop for all the participants, and I spent the rest of the week assisting the students in the development of their games.
+The second Korean Game Jam was planned for the annual conference "Nordic Korean Studies Days" in March 2022.
+On Monday, I ran a workshop for all the participants, and I spent the rest of the week assisting the students in developing their games, which were displayed and presented at the end of the week to all participants.

 A game world